More of which later…

 Who, after all, invented Halloween?
 Asks The Pumpkin.

 Americans still appear to be terrified of almost everything even now.
-Which is odd, as they like to pretend they’re real tough hombres who can handle a screwdriver.
+Which is odd, as they like to pretend they’re real tough hombres who can handle a powered screwdriver.
 They’re terrified of communists, of black people, of medical science, of anyone whose religion diverges marginally from their own profoundly held superstitions, of intellectuals, of women, of rationality and logic, of strangers, of AIDS, of banks and loans, of their own government, of Chinese imports, of geography, of doctors, of gunslingers riding into town on pale horses, of media journalists, of impotence and constipation, of secondhand car salesmen called Big Bob – of change in any form.

 We’ve been through all this before.
 A tick of the clock at midnight on 31st December, 1999 was supposed to destroy technology as we knew it, cancelling hospital operations, causing power outages and messing with the traffic.

-But the sum of gravity remains the same, okay?
+But the sum of gravity remains the same, right?
 Just because they’re in alignment doesn’t increase their mass.
 It’s happened lots of times before, eclipses happen somewhere every few months and stuff doesn’t get sucked into the sky.
 Honest.

 “…the chances of Harry inheriting the crown are pretty slim; although of course in the event of World War Three hotting up, almost anything could happen.”